-1. Whole unstimulated saliva production.
+1. Unstimulated whole saliva production.
 You will be asked to sit quietly, without talking or chewing, and spit any saliva that accumulates in the floor of your mouth into a pre-weighed tube .
 This test is generally done for a total of 5-15 minutes.

 2. Stimulated whole saliva production.
-You will be asked to chew on a piece of paraffin or pre-weighed gauze for a period of 5-15 minutes, following which the accumulated saliva is measured, either by spitting into a preweighed tube or weighing the wet gauze pad.
+You will be asked to chew on a piece of paraffin or pre-weighed gauze for a period of 5-15 minutes.
+The accumulated saliva is then measured, either by spitting into a pre-weighed tube or weighing the wet gauze pad.

 3. Stimulated parotid saliva production.
-Special suction cups are placed over the two small openings in your mouth from which the saliva produced by your parotid glands is released.
-Saliva produced by your parotid glands is collected in preweighed tubes for a period of 5-15 minutes.
+Special suction cups are placed over the two small openings in your mouth where the saliva produced by your parotid glands is released.
+Saliva produced by your parotid glands is collected in pre-weighed tubes for a period of 5-15 minutes.
 A sour liquid (such as lemon juice) is applied to your tongue throughout the test to stimulate parotid saliva flow.

 The amount of saliva flow varies considerably from individual to individual and correlates poorly with the sensation of a dry mouth.
-Abnormally low amounts of saliva production have been defined for each of the tests described above, but these do not necessarily indicate that a patient might have Sjogren’s syndrome or other disease affecting saliva production.
+Abnormally low amounts of saliva production have been defined for each of the tests described above, but these do not necessarily indicate that a patient has Sjögren’s syndrome or another disease affecting saliva production.